The Five of Me: Plot

 The story is about Henry Hawksworth, who is in a struggle with four other personalities within him.
 Henry is shown as a child being threatened by his unbalanced father.
 The father is threatening to castrate his son.
 Later Henry returns from South Korea and is a hero for saving a buddy.
 While he was there, Henry was imprisoned and had developed another personality to cope with things.
 This personality was Dana.
 Dana is a family man with conservative values.
 It is this personality that falls in love with a woman called Ann.
 Another personality is the violent and sociopathic Johnny.
 Then there is creative and childish Peter.
 There is also the protective and unemotional Phil.
 The Johnny personality commits a crime and goes to court where the multiple personalities of Henry come to light.

 Background

-The film is based on the true story of Henry Hawksworth, who suffered from multiple personality disorder.
+The film is based on the true story of Henry Hawksworth, who had dissociative identity disorder.
 The book on which the film is inspired by, The Five of Me, was written by Hawksworth with Ted Schwarz.

 During the filming of this production, an accident occurred on February 21, 1981.
 Camera assistant Jack Tandberg was killed on the set when he was struck by a driverless stunt car.
 This is also mentioned in Stuntwomen: The Untold Hollywood Story by Mollie Gregory, which suggests a lack of industry standards may have led to Tandberg's death.